pvasek/vux/readme.md

 };
 ```

-The initialization can be done as following:
+The initialization in that case can be done as following:
 ```typescript
 const appElement = document.getElementById('app');
 const model = createModel();